typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-assertion.md

 >
 > See **https://typescript-eslint.io/rules/no-unnecessary-type-assertion** for documentation.

-This rule prohibits using a type assertion that does not change the type of an expression.
+TypeScript can be told an expression is a different type than expected using `as` type assertions.

-## Rule Details
+Leaving `as` assertions in the codebase increases visual clutter and harms code readability, so it's generally best practice to remove them if they don't change the type of an expression.

-This rule aims to prevent unnecessary type assertions.
+This rule reports when a type assertion does not change the type of an expression.

-Examples of code for this rule:
+## Examples

 <!--tabs-->